cdli-gh/annodoc/index.md

 ### `advmod`

-So far, we posit that adverbials don't really exist, and it seems most adverbials can be analyzed differently, e.g., *eger* as a nominal with an oblique case (`LOC` or `ABL`):
+So far, we posit that adverbials don't really exist, and it seems most adverbials can be analyzed differently, e.g., *eger* as a nominal with an oblique case (`LOC` for spatial interpretation "on the other side" or `ABL` for temporal interpretation "after(wards)").

 	# Jagersma, Chap.
 4 (32)
 	# ‘Later (lit.“on the back”) Namhani, the scribe said:(...).’